arm-university/PPT-branding-tool/README.md

   * Refactor.py: this script is in charge of everything
   * TestTool.py: this is a file containing unittesting using the unnitest framework https://docs.python.org/3/library/unittest.html
   * Full documentation of these files can be found in the following link: http://marmor05.p.research.arm.com/edusuitehtmldoc/index.html

+## License
+You are free to amend, modify, fork or clone this material.
+See [License.md](https://github.com/arm-university/PPT-branding-tool/blob/main/License/License.md) for the complete license.

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.